AdobeDocs/commerce-learn.en/help/site-management/view-update-store-configuration-cli.md

 thumbnail: KT-14877.jpeg
 ---

-# Learn how to view and set admin configurations using the command line
+# View and set admin configurations using the command line

 A demonstration for how to view, set, and find config values with the Commerce CLI.
 Understand where the values are saved and also where the default values come from.